 Arc Lighters, Plasma Lighters, Electronic Lighters, E-Lighters

-TSA prohibits arc lighters, plasma lighters, electronic lighters and eLighters.
+TSA prohibits arc lighters, plasma lighters, electronic lighters and eLighters in checked baggage.

 These are those modern/fancy looking lighters that often have USB charging capabilities.
-While they look pretty gnarly, these are not allowed to be brought on as a carry-on item or as a checked item.
+While they look pretty gnarly, these are not allowed to be brought on as a checked item.

 Gun lighters can be highly problematic in an airport for a couple of reasons.